Reggie Williams (1990s outfielder)

-Reginald Bernard "Reggie" Williams (born May 5, 1966) is an American former professional baseball outfielder.
+Reginald Bernard Williams (born May 5, 1966) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the California / Anaheim Angels and Los Angeles Dodgers.
 He played college baseball at USC Salkehatchie and later at USC Aiken.

 Amateur career

 Reggie Williams played for the USC Aiken Pacers in the 1987 and 1988 seasons.
 He was drafted by the San Francisco Giants in the 25th round of the 1988 MLB draft.

 Professional career

 San Francisco Giants

 Williams signed with the San Francisco Giants on June 6, 1988 and was assigned to Low-A where he appeared in 60 games and had a .251 batting average with 3 home runs, 29 runs batted in (RBI) and 36 stolen bases in 223 at bats.
 On June 20, 1989, Williams was released by the Giants after appearing in 68 Single-A games and hitting .195 with 3 home runs, 18 RBIs and 14 stolen bases in 236 at bats.